Attractions for the 2017, 109th Show include:

 Categories for Showgirl competition are:

-- ‘Show Family’ (Mother or Grandmother and Father or Grandfather and Children).
-Be near the Secretary’s Office at 12 noon if you wish to enter.
+- Be near the Secretary’s Office at 12 noon if you wish to enter.

 Sideshow Alley – Providing entertainment in the form of showbags, games and rides.

-Trade Spaces – Some include agricultural machinery, homemade products, car displays – to name just a few.
+Trade Spaces – Including agricultural machinery, homemade products, car displays – to name just a few.

 and much more!